Hundreds gather for San Antonio rally defending abortion rights - NewsBreak

 But, if voted through, the draft stated it would return the issue of abortion to the states and the people's elected representatives.

 When the news broke, many voiced their disapproval of the draft.
-Demonstrators rallied outside the U.S. Supreme Court over Monday night after the draft was leaked.
+Demonstrators rallied outside the U.S. Supreme Court on the night of Monday, May 2 after the draft was leaked.
 Most were pro-abortion rights protesters, according to AXIOS .
 A small group of anti-abortion demonstrators was also present.

 The rally in San Antonio was part of a nationwide effort to stand for pro-abortion rights.
 Women's March asked folks to protest outside their respective federal courthouse buildings across the U.S. on Tuesday.
 Around 250 people showed up to chant and share their testimonies at the rally.